-As the minister will recall, the government's Continuing Care in Nunavut 2015-2035 strategy document was tabled in the Legislative Assembly on February 26, 2016.
-Mr. Speaker, the report indicates that:
+As the minister will recall, the government's Continuing Care in Nunavut 2015-2035 strategy document

 "Almost every hamlet has a seniors 4plex, which is a single building with four discrete apartments that is meant to be accessible for seniors.
-It is recommended that the Department of Health work with the Nunavut Housing Corporation and the local housing authorities to investigate the options for programming in existing seniors 4plexes...so that Nunavummiut can age in place."
+It is recommended that [the Department of] Health work with the Nunavut Housing Corporation and the local housing authorities to investigate the options for programming in existing seniors 4plexes...so that Nunavummiut can age in place."